NK-AIModSynth/Docker-ML-Pipeline/README.md

 The items are first consolidated through Packing into a single, comprehensive transport unit (the Truck).
 This consolidation enables an Efficient & Rapid Process for transferring the entire collection to the destination.

 Upon arrival at Destination House B, the contents are simply Unpacked for immediate use.
+Below is the same example that is consistent with this.

 ## 📦 Sharing Your AI Chatbot App with Docker